Thursday, December 22, 2011

 Steve managed to void the contents of his stomach more discreetly than I did, and with C’s car tucked in an inconspicuous corner of the lot, we made our way North, onto State Rt.
 146, following the out of sight river to Worcester.
 None of us were sure where the river started, Google earth’s resolution of the urbanscape was too poor to make out the size of the stream before it hit Millbury, and the dry nature of the last few weeks (even after a diluvian summer), meant that the head stream we had picked out, emerging from Coes Reservoir in Worcester was about 6 inches deep, very greenish, full of beer cans and shopping carts.
 Though our quest was not completely fruitless, as we had found the source of our river, we needed at least enough depth to drop in if we were to start the journey.
 We did our best to follow the river out of town through the urban maze, a task made difficult by the stream often being funneled under streets and highways.
 We ended up on the other side of the highway, having missed the other potential dropping in point of middle river park, which ended up being a good thing, as when we stopped by the Blackstone Hertigate Canal museum (a work in progress) we were greeted by a channeled mill dam with no portage route.
 Thus frustrated yet relieved, we headed into Millbury to look for a better launch site.
 At a convenience store where we stopped for supplies, I approached an older looking river rat type and asked him about launch sites.
 Taken aback by our plan to go to Providence, his first remark was on how many dams there were in between Millbury and Providence.
 He scratched his head for a while when I asked him how many total there were, and he eventually put the number at 6 or 7, but he wasn’t really sure, he’d spent his whole life fishing that river, but had never put a boat in it to go all the way down.

-I got the feeling that his was a common story; that nobody since before the time of the water wheel had been able to make this paddle straight shot.
+I got the feeling that this was a common story; that nobody since before the time of the water wheel had been able to make this paddle straight shot.
 In our quest for longer paddles in Southern New England however, we are not alone.
 In his book Uncommon Carriers, John McPhee devotes 8 pages or so to retracing the canoe voyage of Thoreau and his brother documented in Five Days on the Merrimack and Concord Rivers.
 Ninety percent philosophical tangent and ten percent narrative, the journey in Five Days started Aug 31st, 1839, and traversed 55 water miles from Concord MA to Hookset NH, three years before the Blackstone canal was closed, and twenty years after the Eerie canal was finished.
 It was a time of transition, the railroad was coming, as Thoreau occasionally lamented in Walden, but he could not have foreseen the age of the automobile.
 Thoreau didn’t begin writing Five Days until 1845, a possible explanation for his paucity of narrative, and we do know he took his time in traveling as well, as did McPhee, and enjoyed the river for what it was.
 Perhaps we should’ve followed their lead, but our desire to be responsible students wouldn’t allow it.
 We didn’t have the same leisure as Thoreau did, who took his water from the river and had completed his ‘education’ years before.
 Neither did we have portage support from a spouse in a Minivan as McPhee did, but what we lacked in time and logistical support, we made up in pure verve and enthusiasm.

 Supplied with beer and information we made our way to the launch site just south of Millbury, below the second Millbury dam.
 All was well, the sun shone and the river sparkled, albeit slightly sullied, and we pushed off.
 With us we carried two tents and stoves, sleeping kit for 4, food for one night, lunch for two days and a breakfast, a water filter and assorted personal items.
 The first dam of our quest was eventful, a ragged broken weir followed by an intact 6 ft dam (#1) immediately followed by crumbling 4 ft dam adjacent to a broken down mill (#2).
 This hazardous obstacle, required a partial portage, and a bit of canoe gymnastics to shoot the lower rapids stuffed with broken concrete and rebar, and finally a pause to reload.

 After this brief bit of excitement, we pleasantly paddled several miles among farms and a few warehouses.
 Before long we came into the Blackstone canal national heritage site, a lovely expanse of marsh dotted with small humps of trees.
 Fall raged in the yellowing grass.
 The sun was setting and we were eyeing small islands as camp sites as one bank darkened and the other was ablaze in the golden light.
 A lone kayaker paddling upstream pointed us to a small island to camp, just out of sight around the river bend.
 He’d never done it, but had always thought that it would be a nice spot to spend the night.
 Darkness, a dam and uncertainty being the only things to keep pushing towards, we set up on narrow shelf bounded by a few rocks, a point which seemed like a former bridge, and a space big enough for two tents (upon flattening some poison ivy), with a comfortable spot for a small fire and cooking place among the boulders.
-We ate well, drank deep and slept soundly.
+We ate well, drank deep, and slept soundly.

 The next morning broke hazy, but in the mist there was enough warmth to anticipate a brilliant blue sky.
-And so it was, as we packed up, our tents drying and breakfast cooking, the sky began to break above us, and as we pushed off, around 9.30, the fog lifted, the sky bright and sunny.
+And so it was, as we packed up, our tents drying and breakfast cooking, the sky began to clear above us, and as we pushed off, around 9.30, the fog lifted, the sky bright and sunny.
 The former holding pond for the Blackstone Canal was about a foot deep in most places, the silt sprouting water lilies, bull rushes, and cattails in abundance.
 We passed under a bridge and slid our boats over a sloped concrete dam (#3), adjacent to the canal, plopping semi awkwardly over the lip and back into the stream.
 We opted to take the river, the canal overgrown and its continuity uncertain.

 A few families milled about, some on bicycles, eyeing us and our large kit, but no one asked us who we were or where we were going.
-Leaving them behind we entered the quiet winding wilds of southern Mass, the heart of the Blackstone valley.
+Leaving them behind we entered the quiet winding wilds of southern Massachusetts, Nipmuc Territory, the heart of the Blackstone valley.
 The windy stretch of wood was to be some of the last tree dominated landscape we passed through.
-The quiet curves and poorly marked meanders muted the sound of distant traffic, an otherwise persistent phenomena of southern New England.
+The quiet curves and poorly marked meanders muted the sound of distant traffic, an otherwise persistent phenomena of southern "New England".
 The river was intensely braided, and wound its way through the trunks of trees, sometimes little more than a canoe wide before meeting up with a piece of itself and broadening out.
 It was frequently shallow, and we had to walk often, if we were lucky, we let the canoe drift as we made our way over the slippery rounded rocks.
 A few logs crossed our path, and walking through ankle deep water made me wonder about where the canal went and what sort of shape it was in; it was madness what we were doing, walking among the slippery round rocks for a few hundred feet at a time, sitting in the canoe for a few hundred, and repeating the process.
 The bump and scrape as a friend calls it, the bane of any attempt at mileage.
 And it was only 10 in the morning.

 The last town in Massachusetts, about 20 miles south by southeast of Worcester, Blackstone, sprawls into Rhode Island, the river crossing the state line three times before decidedly turning south.
 There we had our first bona fide portage around the dam (#4) at the head of the Blackstone gorge, a recently created white water park.
 We stopped for lunch, and watched families watching us as we rested our shoulders and dried out.
 The white water park was running low, but still fun to navigate through, even though a few sections required wet knee deep exits to cross rock berms.
 As we cleared the park, large buildings rose to our left, and the river became progressively funkier, cloudy, greenish brown with slightly scummy surface.
 A few mallards were about as we passed a large structure from which the other third or so of the Blackstone poured out of three eight foot high concrete pipes.
 Not even a mile down, we hit a low dam, about 4 ft high (#5), and we were able to lift and slide the canoes over the few inches of water pouring over its lip, easier than carrying all our gear, but no easy feat in the rushing water.
 The mixed blessing of the deeps before dams, is the shallow water on the other side.
 A bit further on, we passed a waterside park, where there was some sort of Labor Day fest going on, partially meeting our expectations of encountering revelers along the banks.
 Feeling a need to push on, we didn’t stop, but enjoyed the music, allowing it to push us into Woonsocket and our first urban portage (dam #6).

-By this time it was more than obvious that the river was not meant for this sort of journey, there were no portage trails anywhere, barely any access to the river at all, and the dam at Woonsocket Falls was the worst example so far.
+By this time it was more than obvious that the river was not meant for this sort of journey.
+There were no portage trails anywhere, barely any access to the river at all, and the dam at Woonsocket Falls was the worst example so far.
 We ended up hauling our gear up a rip rap embankment and over a fence.
 Rip rap is the perfect engineers solution to bank stabilization, but otherwise an abomination.
 Imagine climbing up sharp rocks, about head sized, some of them shifting while you haul a 80 lb canoe up and over a 4 ft high chainlink fence at the top of the slope.
 In Woonsocket, the cars outnumbered the people by about 500 to 1, though one friendly soul did wander over to talk to us as we got ready to cross Main Street, pass down a long staircase and plop back in the water.
 In northern Maine, portages are to get from river to river, pond to pond, or to get around rapids, here, we use the crosswalk.

 The man who wandered over turned out to be a canoe salesman, and he liked our boats.
-The mad river explorer 16, triple tough, weighing 82 lbs and advertised as a multipurpose, durable and seaworthy boat, more or less perfect for our purposes.
+The mad river explorer 16, triple ply tough, weighing 82 lbs and advertised as a multipurpose, durable and seaworthy boat, more or less perfect for our purposes.
 “A good boat” he says, though I get the feeling he’d never taken it on a trip like this.
 Some guys are renovating a restaurant across the street, and they guide us down the steps, a cook on a cigarette break tells us that he’d “shure as hell’d be rather doing that than this.”
 It’s still early in the day, and we agree heartily.
-We scoot around rocks, around a river island, skirt the historic district, and keep paddling down.
+Back on the water, we scoot around rocks, around a river island, skirt the historic district, and keep paddling down.
 Not a mile down, we hit a broken dam (#7) that we can navigate through, some swift running rapids for a change, getting the juices flowing as we get back into the flow of the river.
 Drinking the last of our Landsharks we happen upon a wide smooth current stretch of river where we broke into a race for fun, open water competition with no rules.
 Our paddling technique had advanced considerably since the outset, and we were neck and neck, the race degenerated into an endurance contest, replete with boat pulling and other foolishness, as is the case with all good contests.
 The sun was bright, as we passed first one waste treatment plant, and then some large dome shaped buildings each with their own suspicious effluent pipes passing some watery substance into the river.

 A few miles down the water appeared clear again, the sun hot on my skin I stripped down to my skivvies, prayed to the EPA and flipped into the water.
 Bliss; a hot day, the golden sun, a cool river to plunge into.

 Another mile down and we hit the Manville dam (#8).
 And who was there to greet us on the boat launch but the men of Manville, amidst a case of empties and in the full swing of a Labor Day celebration.
 They couldn’t believe that we were paddling to Providence, and expressed even more incredulity that I had gone swimming in their river.
 As children of the 70s, they refused to eat fish from the water, much less do anything but look it, convinced it would cause permanent genetic deformities in themselves and their offspring.
 The aged dome shaped buildings we had passed turned out to be the “poop factory.”
 Advising us on the location of the closest and cheapest (not the same) liquor stores, we chatted with these characters about bygone days.
-They were all zonked on their empties and a potent strain of new England swamp homegrown, thouroughly amused by our crazy quest to brave the Blackstone.
-Re-supplied a case of Pilsener Urquell (fortified water from the Czech Republic) and a few bags of chips and assorted candy bars, we dove into our portage.
+They were all zonked on their empties and a potent strain of new England swamp homegrown, and thoroughly amused by our crazy quest to brave the Blackstone.
+Re-supplied a case of Pilsener Urquell (fortified water from the Czech Republic) and a few bags of chips and assorted candy bars, we continued our our portage.

-The men of Manville’s advice was all car based, and sucked for foot bound paddlers.
-To get around Manville Dam, We ended up scaling a fence with our canoes and gear to get on the bike path, repeating the process to work our way down a rocky underpass, where we re-entered the shallow stream, avoiding scum covered rocks as much as we could.
+The men of Manville’s navigational advice was all car based, and sucked for foot bound paddlers.
+To get around Manville Dam, we ended up scaling yet another fence with our canoes and gear to get on the bike path, repeating the process to work our way down a rocky underpass, where we re-entered the shallow stream, avoiding scum covered rocks as much as we could.
 Heads abuzz, we plowed down river with the knowledge that the sun was setting and we had some 14 odd miles and 5 or 6 more dams to traverse.
 We launched from underneath the overpass, shopping carts and graffiti our only onlookers.
-Dusk was just approaching, the Labor Day bike path travelers thinning out into Subarus headed for home, dinner, or the party.
+Dusk was fast approaching, the Labor Day bike path travelers thinning out into Subarus headed for home, dinner, or the party.
 We put our backs into our living and headed into the unknown.

 On the larger river, 9 hours from when we started paddling, delirium began to take us.
 Darkness grew as we went into the Blackstone National Forest before hitting another small dam in Albion (#9), one I barely remember as our portages became automatic, a quick hauling out of the bags, flipping the canoe upon our shoulders, finding a way around the dam and on.

 We paddled down alongside the Blackstone river bikeway, the east coast greenway, underneath the mighty pillars of I-295 and onto the Blackstone River Reservoir, around the reservoir dam (#10 I think) and through Ashton.
 Here we’re surrounded more by conservation areas and forests than anything else, and we are cruising, the river completely rock free for once, and night fast approaching.
-Past the Maria St. conservation Area, Thibadeau Farms, Lincoln Gardens bits of dark green bank in the dusk.
+Past the Maria St. conservation Area, Thibadeau Farms, Lincoln Gardens just bits of dark green bank in the dusk.
 We push onwards.
 It’s starting to get really dark now, the water grays, the surrounding trees gray, the sky darkens as we hit a line of floats warning of danger.
-We pull ashore to investigate, a pedestrian bridge atop several colums, narrow arches between them, fronted by a broken weir.
+We pull ashore to investigate, a pedestrian bridge atop several columns, narrow arches between them, fronted by a broken weir.
 Potentially lethal.
 We’re sick of portaging, we decide to thread the needle.
-Near disaster strikes in a collision in one of the bridge columns, the current is treacherous for an un-experienced bowman, we muscle our way through nonetheless, into broad water.
+Near disaster strikes in a collision in one of the bridge columns, the current is treacherous for an un-experienced bowman, we muscle our way through nonetheless, into the broad water.

 Night falls.
 It is sheer insanity that pushes us on now.
 The insanity of dams, the insanity of tomorrow’s AM classes.
 The moon has risen, and is showing us the rocks amidst the reflective water.
 It is peaceful.
 The trees are silent, the water murmurs underneath, insects chirp and wonder at our passing, we leave behind nothing but the eddies of our paddles, a thin trail in the water that quickly disappears among the riffles.
 Left right, left right, right right, left, we steer among the rocks that become fewer and farther between.
 The river is big now, the current smooth and strong, but we’ve still got 12 miles to go.
-We’re burning now, chewing willow twigs for the ache in our shoulders in backs, burning under bridges, past forests, bridges, roads, darkness, the expanse of Londsdale marsh, valley marsh, green places left green by inutility, an homage to Lao Tzu, or a different form of utility, an homage to Pinchot, pioneer statesman of the national park system, urban planning, green corridors, flood protection, nationalism.
+We’re burning now, chewing willow twigs for the ache in our shoulders in backs, burning under bridges, past forests, bridges, roads, darkness, the expanse of Londsdale marsh, valley marsh, green places left green by inutility, an homage to Lao Tzu, or a different form of utility, an homage to Pinchot, "pioneer" statesman of the national forest system, urban planning, green corridors, flood protection, nationalism.
 We meet a large fork in the river, to the right we are beginning to see the glow of a major city, but the current seems to pull to the left.
 Everyone is exhausted, and a quick break seems in order as we float at the crossroads deliberating.
 Our map is practically useless, and so we investigate the seemingly more direct route.
 It quickly becomes apparent that the right fork is a big flatwater, the pond in Valley Marsh, and so we turn around and head down river again.

 It is night, 10.00 pm, as we pull into Valley falls, just north of Central Falls, and get out at a private dock for river tours, the big many-seated tourist boats sleeping alongside us.
 We’re out and wandering the town, looking for a way around the dam (#11), looking for food, ravenous.
-A pack of hoodlums eyes us warily, we look half wild, as we ask them for the whereabouts of a bar, anywhere the kitchen might be open.
-A Portugese man is our savior as he whips up hamburgers and we drink white Russians.
+A pack of youth eyes us warily, we look half wild, as we ask them for the whereabouts of a bar, anywhere the kitchen might be open.
+A Portuguese man is our savior as he whips up hamburgers and we drink white Russians.
 It is Mark’s introduction to the underbelly of New England, as he makes friends with a drunken man a few many past too many, who regales him with exploits of jail and joblessness.
 They tell us we’re not far but they think we’re crazy for canoeing on.
 The bad news, there are a few more dams to go, two or three, nobody knows for sure.
 We head back to the boats, tied up next to the valley falls tour boat, a large flat bottomed river cruiser that looks like it can seat 40 or 50, and maybe serve them lunch.
-We haul them out, cross the street and make our way through the Valley Falls Heritage riverside park where at a pebble beach we can slide back into the black river.
+We haul out, cross the street and make our way through the Valley Falls Heritage riverside park where at a pebble beach we can slide back into the black river.

-We are on our way again, happy at last, full bellied moving fast \, until not even a mile later we hit the Central Falls Mills historic district (#12).
+We are on our way again, happy at last, full bellied moving fast, until not even a mile later we hit the Central Falls Mills historic district dam (#12).
 We curse the dam and slog through the knee deep mud adjacent to the new condos in the refurbished mill building.
 A parking lot portage leads us through some recent landscaping and over a jumble of old mill race stones, big blocks of granite strewn haphazardly at the rivers edge.
 The water now is channeled, straight and banked on both sides by tall granite blocks, rushing by the offices of Representative Patrick Kennedy.
-Its semi urban all the way down, 20 ft of wall above us sometimes before the water broadens again and we have to get out at the Old Slater Mill Dam (lucky # 13), the top dam of Pawtucket falls, a good 40 foot drop from Sam Slater’s mill to the river below.
+It's semi urban all the way down, 20 ft of wall above us sometimes before the water broadens again and we have to get out at the Old Slater Mill Dam (lucky # 13), the top dam of Pawtucket falls, a good 40 foot drop from Sam Slater’s mill to the river below.

 It’s the end of the Blackstone, but it’s not the end of the journey.
 Below the falls, the river becomes the tidal Seekonk River.
 We’re looking for a place to put in, but its all rock walls through Pawtucket, fortunately, there’s a lone fisherman with his line over the retaining wall fishing the inky blackness below who tells us about a boat ramp farther down the road, right next to I-95, New England’s thruway.

-Set up again at the boat launch, we are homefree, 5 miles of flat water on the outgoing tide to bold point in East Providence, deliverance is around the corner.
+Set up again at the boat launch, we are home free, 5 miles of flat water on the outgoing tide to bold point in East Providence, deliverance is around the corner.
 Providence is a glow off to the right, marking the sky sodium yellow and white, the persistent orange sky of modern night.
 The river is still and smooth, just barely touched by salt, the night is warm and the water cool as we dip our paddles and push off.
 The end of the paddle is anticlimactic, It’s 2 am as we pull into the boat launch at Bold point, the lights of RI’s biggest city reflecting off the water, looking other-wordly in our late night delirium.
 We still have 45 miles to drive back up to Millbury to pick up our cars and return to the canoes to take them home, the downside of small automobiles.
 Steve and I are to return for the canoes, and by the time we are all set to return to Storrs, dawn is approaching.
 Its 4 in the morning as we head out of Providence, we stop for coffee in an early morning spot, and then again on Rt.
 6 in CT for a quick diner breakfast.
 It’ll be 7 by the time we pull into the outing club shed, 7:30 by the time Steve is off to take a shower and hit his 8 Am nursing practical.
 My reputation as a leader of such expeditions may be dinged, by the poisonous mushroom, the midnight hysteria and the eventual discovery of Mark’s partially collapsed lung (sustained while cliff diving a week prior), but we’ve all emerged stronger paddlers, hopefully better people; more resilient and aware of ourselves and the state of our rivers.
-The Blackstone may never return to it’s pre-industrial form, or its pre-dam fish populations, which included the anadromous Atlantic salmon, alewives (river herring), wild trout, sturgeon, eels, shad, and many other fish rarely seen today.
+The Blackstone may never return to it’s pre-industrial form, or its pre-dam fish populations, which included the anadromous Atlantic salmon, river herring, wild trout, sturgeon, eels, shad, and many other fish rarely seen today.
 We used to pull our living from the river, and it is still there, flowing with and against the forces of humanity, and it may yet regain its purity, but not without another revolution.

 Some would say that this journey was atavistic in scope, a throwback to times when the peoples of this place traveled by foot or by boat.
 You could say that people were of limited means, or you could say that they were possessed of a less limited time.
-When the longest portage from the Great State of Maine to Puget sound in Washington Territory is 9 miles over the continental divide, its pretty amazing how much land is open to anybody possessed of a small boat and the skill to use it.
-In an era when the automobile and the asphalt river of the road has replaced man power in moving us about, it is interesting how these areas fall into neglect.
+When the longest portage from the Great State of Maine to Puget sound in Washington Territory is 9 miles over the continental divide, it's pretty amazing how much land is open to anybody possessed of a small boat and the skill to use it.
+In an era when the automobile and the asphalt river of the road has replaced human power in moving us about, it is interesting how these areas fall into neglect.
 Moreover, what killed the Blackstone Canal was not the automobile, it was the Boston Worcester railway and regional economic politics.
 We’ve entered a new era now, but we have yet to regain a connection to our rivers.
 We are a rich people, if you measure wealth by excess, or by waste, as we seem to do in this country, then the river is a telling sign of the neglect of natural capital.
 These are the veins of the earth, they are our veins, the water that flows through them is the same as the water that flows through our municipal taps, through our faucets and into our bodies.
 Why then would we have let them run filthy?

 Would I do it again?
 I don’t know, the Quinnebaug to the west is nicer and canoe friendly, and will be the next southern New England odyssey.
 The Farmington river is also more boat friendly and more exciting, and we’ve already taken the Fenton through to the Thames from Storrs to New London.
 For a less intense journey I would opt to take a few more days, explore along the river, get in deep, meet some locals like the kayaker we met at the head of the Blackstone canal, maybe even try more of the canal.
-One thing is for sure; in the course of our 40 mile trip we crossed 13 dams, each of which was a process to get over, only 1 of which had anything resembling a portage route.
+One thing is for sure; in the course of our 40 mile trip we crossed at least 13 dams, each of which was a process to get over, only 1 of which had anything resembling a portage route.
 On a similar trip down the Fenton, Natchaug, Quinebaug, Shetucket to Thames route, we crossed 6 dams, only 1 of which didn’t have clear access to the water, and that route was much cleaner.
 Part sociological study, part delirium, our trip was successful in the sense that it’s hard to feel more alive than when committed to a line with no escape.
-For more pristine paddles, there’s always northern New England, but nowhere in the Northeast is the rise of industrialism and its environmental consequences, both physically and in attitude to the landscape, as apparent as it is in southern New England.
-From the industrial nightmare we may be delivered, but there may be a few stones to get around on the path to Providence.
+For more pristine paddles, there’s always Maine and the Adirondacks, but nowhere in the Northeast is the rise of industrialism and its environmental consequences, both physically and in attitude to the landscape, as apparent as it is in southern New England.
+From the industrial nightmare we may yet be delivered, but there may be a few stones to get around on the path to Providence.

 Thursday, December 8, 2011